This document provides basic instructions for people who:

 No matter what you do, your prints will never match your monitor exactly, because:

 - The monitor is emitting light and the print is reflecting light.

 - The print will look somewhat different depending on the light in which it is viewed: it will look different under incandescent light, indirect sunlight, and fluorescents.

 - The monitor and the print can’t represent all the same colors nor the same range of brightness from light to dark.
-For example, the monitor can likely produce some deep blues and reddish-purples that your printer can’t print — especially if you’re printing on matte paper.
-The monitor can show a hugely greater brightness difference from black to white than can the printer (again, especially if you’re printing on matte paper).
+For example, the monitor can likely produce some deep blues and reddish-purples that your printer can’t print.
+The monitor can show a hugely greater brightness difference from black to white than can the printer.
 The printer can probably print middle tone and deep blue-greens and greens that the monitor can’t display.
 The color management software modifies many of the colors in the document to provide the best overall result on each device.
 It doesn’t just take the colors that are too saturated to represent on a particular device and replace them with the closest color that can be shown.
 That would eliminate all detail in colors near the extremes of the device’s capabilities.
 Instead, it shifts many colors subtly to preserve overall appearance.

 - If you’ve calibrated your monitor, what Photoshop is showing you on the screen is the most accurate representation possible of your document.
 If you then print that document using an appropriate profile, it will print the most accurate representation of your document that the printer can print.
 Because of the factors listed above, those will usually be quite different.